kennytilton/MatrixJS/README.md

                :class (c? (when (=== label todoRoute.v) // see below for todoRoute.v
                              "selected"))} label))))
 ````
 What is that `c?` creature? `c?` is short for "formulaic cell".
 The code body of `c?` will run initially and then again when any of its dependencies change.
-After each run, optional observer callbacks are invoked to handle new results and dependent formulae if any are recursively re-evaluated.

-Here, each time the user changes the filter/route by clicking an item, all three items' formulae will be re-evaluated to decide if the "selected" class is appropriate.
+After each run, optional observer callbacks are invoked to handle new results.
+Here, each time the user changes the filter `route.v` by clicking an item, all three items' formulae will be re-evaluated to decide if the "selected" class is appropriate.
 An `on-change` observer callback provided by `Tag` will automatically update the corresponding DOM element's `classList`, completing the loop from user action to Matrix dataflow and back to the browser DOM.

 But we left something out.
 Where did we subscribe to the route (and where is the route stored)?
 Second question first: it is stored in a global input Cell:
 ````javascript